Still Hand-Writing setTimeout Promise Wrappers?

 }

-The second parameter value is a value that gets passed along when resolving; it can be handy sometimes (and sometimes you never need it—just know it exists).
+The second parameter value is the value passed along when the promise resolves.
+Sometimes it's handy (sometimes you'll never use it—just good to know it exists).

 Types

-TypeScript types for @types/node 18+ are complete, and the generics are correct, so no manual annotations are needed.
-If you get errors, first check the version; it's likely that @types/node is too old, and npm update @types/node usually fixes it.
+@types/node 18 and above have complete types with proper generics—no need to annotate manually.
+If you get errors, first check the version; it's likely @types/node is too old. npm update @types/node usually fixes it.

-If you have one, just replace it when you come across it; there's no need to open a dedicated PR for this.
+If you come across it, swap it out.
+No need to open a dedicated PR just for this.